antoineol/teacher-agenda/readme.md

     - Can visualize the total amount paid in advance, and the number of lessons covered by the payment.
     - For a given lesson, it is indicated whether the student already paid for it.
 - Student detail view: a way to display lessons for this student (could be a link)
+- Prices can change from a date.
+It should not impact the calculation of salaries for previous lessons